 Carolyn works with a range of social care organisations as a researcher, project manager and practice supervisor.
-She is an experienced social worker, registered with the HCPC.
+She is an experienced social worker, registered with Social Work England.
 As a serial social entrepreneur, Carolyn has been promoting good mental health and wellbeing in community settings for several years, and manages many of the projects developed by the Good Mental Health Cooperative in Hampshire.
 She is author of The Layperson’s Guide to Good Mental Health: Your A-Z for a Happier Life, and regularly delivers workshops related to good mental health and recovery.

-Sarah is performer in Acting and Dance, holding a current registration with Equity The Performing Arts Federation.
+Sarah is a performer in Acting and Dance, holding a current registration with Equity, the Performing Arts Federation.
 She is a Registered Mental Health Nurse with years of experience working in the field of Acute Mental Health Care.
 She holds a BTEC Level 3 in Teaching and Education and a certificate in facilitating Forum Theatre by Adrian Jackson of Cardboard Citizen.
 Sarah has been running Youth Theatre groups since 2007, including work with young people who have a learning disability.
 She is experienced in delivering adult workshops in Mindfulness and Forum Theatre and has worked with Councils, charities and the NHS.
 Sarah is the founder and director of Creative Mental Health with a vision to improve local and online services for people with mental health struggles, and, to tackle stigma and improve understanding within our community.

 Arthur is retired but is involved in volunteering in the local community.
 This includes being a governor at a local state school.
 Prior to retirement he was the CEO of Accuro (Care Services) – an Essex based registered charity that provides a range of services for children and adults with a disability and their families.
 Before this he was the manager of a multi-disciplinary team providing services (like social work, community nursing and family support) on behalf of adults with a learning disability.